Chicanafuturism: Gloria Anzaldúa

 Gloria Anzaldúa's writing has contributed significantly to feminist, Chicana, and queer theories.
 In her semi-autobiographical work Borderlands/La Frontera: The New Mestiza, Anzaldúa discusses several issues related to Chicana experiences, like heteronormativity, colonialism, and male dominance.
 Giving a personal account of the oppression of Chicana lesbians and the gendered expectations of behavior that causes women's deference to the male authority in her community, Anzaldúa introduces the idea of a “new mestiza” or a “new higher consciousness” that is able to break down barriers between Mexican and American identities and fight against the dualistic norms of gender.

 Marion C. Martinez

 In addition to taking inspiration from Afrofuturism, Chicanafuturism draws from the art of Latina artists such as Marion C. Martinez.
 Martinez's artwork explores the connections between Chicana/o cultural identity and science and technology.
 Martinez's artwork often uses items related to technology itself, such as circuits, wires, and resistors to construct futuristic looking themes common to Chicana/o culture.
 Catholicism is a common theme in some of her non-wearable pieces, such as Guadalupe, Queen of Heaven, and Christ which are traditional images of the titular people made with circuit board pieces and holographic foils for a more futuristic aesthetic.

+Chicanafuturist artists

+Amparo Chi

+Chicana artist Amparo Chi drew inspiration from murals by Chicano artists around the Los Angeles, where she was raised.
+Her work, Semillas de la Vida, depicts the culture as it has been passed down from ancestors to the present.
+All three people presented in the painting are women.
+One, who is the ancestor, is dressed very colorfully with a head and filled with vibrant feathers.
+The second woman is older and appears to be the grandmother of the last, and youngest girl.
+The grandmother and her granddaughters' hair is connected and seems to be significant as she passes down the culture and history or her heritage.

+Andrea Ramirez

+Mural pertaining to the Mexican Revolution.

+Andrea Ramirez's artwork, Arbol de la Pura Vida, captures a family tree of sorts that centers around women.
+She developed her skills in her community with influence from her family that is Mexican and Costa Rican.

+There are many pieces in her work that are inspired by Otomi and Nahua traditions.
+The Otomi are Indigenous people that inhabited the central plateau of Mexico.
+These people are very close-knit, especially with the bonds made between families or godparents.
+The Nahua are Indigenous peoples in central Mexico.
+Ramirez's work, Arbol de la Pura Vida, emphasizes strong familial connections that persist across generations.